Buxey/CarInsuranceEDA/README.md

 # SwedishInsuranceEDAReport

-This piece of EDA was created to obtain a greater understanding of what impacts a Swedish Car Insurance Company.
-If you would like to know what I had found please read my report that had been uploaded to this project.
+This piece of Exploratory Data Analysis was created to obtain a greater understanding of what impacts a Swedish Car Insurance Company.
+If you would like to know what I had found out please read my report that had been uploaded to this project.

+any feedback is welcome